Aliti-Coding/Aliti-Coding/README.md

 - 👋 Hi, I’m @Aliti-Coding
 - 👀 I’m interested in learning python and how i can utilize it in my work

-- 🌱 I’m currently learning the basics in python where i am using codeacademy to advance.
+- 🌱 I’m currently learning data science using python.

 - 💞️ I’m looking to collaborate on making mobile apps.